comradekingu/docs.globaleaks.org/ConfigurationGuide.rst

 Presentation: The text shown on the landing page that users are presented with.
-Footer: A small text shown at the bottom of each page Tor Hidden Service: Your Tor Hidden Service hostname with HTTP:// (Used in notification email) Tor2web Public Site: Your Tor2web Public Site with HTTPS:// (Used in notification email) Please consider that currently GlobaLeaks does only allow "text" editing with no formatting or URL-linking.
+Footer: A small text shown at the bottom of each page Tor Hidden Service: Your Tor Hidden Service hostname with HTTP:// (Used in notification email)

+Please consider that currently GlobaLeaks does only allow "text" editing with no formatting or URL-linking.
 Work is underway to enable editing with a dual WYSIWYG rich text editor, along with markdown manual tweaking as per https://github.com/globaleaks/GlobaLeaks/issues/618 .

 STEP 5 - Configure Email Notification